-Testifying for petitioner was David Axelrod, M.D., an immunologist, and Stephen Schecter, M.D. a treating neurologist.
+Testifying for the petitioner was David Axelrod, M.D., an immunologist, and Stephen Schecter, M.D. a treating neurologist.

-Testifying for respondent, was neuroimmunologist Thomas Leist, M.D.
+Testifying for the respondent, was neuroimmunologist Thomas Leist, M.D.

 In response to Dr. Axelrod’s theory, Dr. Leist did not oppose the plausibility of molecular mimicry in general.
 Dr. Leist testified that it is always possible to find short sequence homologies between peptides [in the vaccine and the target tissue], but this doesn’t establish that a cross-reactive immune response will take place.
 For example, Kanduc (1995) demonstrates only potential cross-reactivity between HPV16 and various human proteins, Dr. Leist argued, consistent with the IOM’s position that sequence homologies do not provide proof of biologically important reactions.

 In deciding prong two, the special master gave careful consideration to the testimony of the petitioner’s treating neurologist, noting that the Capizzano court found they are likely to be in the best position to determine whether a logical sequence of cause and effect exists.

 As far as timing, Althen prong three, Dr. Axelrod testified that 39 days was within a medically-accepted time frame, which he testified was one to six weeks.
 He also seems to have testified that a primary immune response would take at least two to three weeks.
 On this point, Dr. Leist conceded that an outer limit of six weeks could be extrapolated from the swine flu vaccine studies [Ed.
 Note – e.g., Schonberger 1979].